guidovini/blog/content/blog/first-post/index.md

 ---
-title: My First post :)
+title: My First post
 date: "2019-04-11T18:10:03.284Z"
+description: This is a description for SEO purposes
 ---

-Hey y'all, this is my awesome new blog!
+Testing new blog platform!